zed-alpha/shadow-gadgets/README.md

 ### Irregular Shapes on Android R+

-The first limitation comes on Android R and above, when creating the copy for `View`s with irregular shapes; i.e., `View`'s that aren't rectangles, regular round rectangles, or circles.
+The first limitation comes on Android R and above, when creating the copy for `View`s with irregular shapes; i.e., `View`s that aren't rectangles, regular round rectangles, or circles.
 Reflection is required to get at the `Path` that describes those irregular shapes, and the increasing restrictions on non-SDK interfaces have finally made that field inaccessible.
 There is no direct workaround option for this yet – the next release will have something that works automatically with common Jetpack components – but you might be able to do something with `ShapeDrawable` in the meantime, if you really need it, though you will have to provide the `Path`.

 ### Overlapping Sibling Views